-- ▶ the prevalence of water uses that are not permissible under the NWA (36:1998); - incidences of poor authorisation administration; - ▶ lack of regulatory integration and poor cooperation amongst relevant authorities; - periodic backlogs with the issuing of water use authorisations; - ▶ the poor quality of some water use authorisations, i.e. authorisation conditions that do not appropriately integrate with water resource requirements, as well as ELU with inadequate or outdated conditions; and - ▶ poor compliance with water use authorisation conditions, often coupled with insufficient compliance monitoring and inadequate enforcement.
+- the prevalence of water uses that are not permissible under the NWA (36:1998); - incidences of poor authorisation administration; - lack of regulatory integration and poor cooperation amongst relevant authorities; - periodic backlogs with the issuing of water use authorisations; - poor quality of some water use authorisations (e.g., authorisation conditions that do not appropriately integrate with water resource requirements), and ELU with water use authorisations that contain inadequate or outdated conditions; and - poor compliance with water use authorisation conditions, often coupled with insufficient compliance monitoring and/or inadequate enforcement.

-ANNEXURE A provides a summary of some eutrophication-related pollutant parameters; the associated water user concentration requirements; and the effects on human and aquatic ecosystem health and on other water users, should such pollutants be present at unacceptable high levels in receiving water resources.
+Annexure A provides a summary of: some eutrophication-related pollutant parameters; associated water user concentration requirements; and effects on human and aquatic ecosystem health, and other water users (should such pollutants be present at unacceptable high levels in receiving water resources).